ice3-software/between-kit/Docs/Usage.md

 ```

+###Gesture Coordinator

-The next component is responsible for listening for and coordinating gestures in order to recognize the drag/drop events defined in the premises: the `I3GestureCoordinator`
+The next component is responsible for listening for and coordinating gestures in order to recognize the different drag/drop: the `I3GestureCoordinator`.

-It has a couple of hard dependency:
+It has a couple of hard dependencies:

-- the drag arena which should be injected via the constructor
+- The drag arena, which should be injected via the constructor
-- a `UIGestureRecongizer` configured to listen to the arena's superview, which can either be injected or will be created 'behind the scenes' as a `UIPanGestureRecongizer` if `nil` is passed
+- A `UIGestureRecongizer` configured to listen to the arena's superview, which can either be injected or will be created 'behind the scenes' as a `UIPanGestureRecongizer` if `nil` is passed

 And a couple of soft dependencies:

-- an object implementing the `I3DragDataSource` protocol
+- An object implementing the `I3DragDataSource` protocol
-- an object implementing the `I3DragRenderDelegate` protocol
+- An object implementing the `I3DragRenderDelegate` protocol

+###Data Source

 Classes that conform to `I3DragDataSource` act as our data sources.
 This (again, for obvious convential reasons) closely resembles the data source pattern used by `UITableView`s and `UICollectionView`s.

 Our data source is repsonsible for managing all the data associated with items in the environment's collections.
 It exposes a set of assertion methods, which are used to by the coordinator to determine whether a particular item or point has a particular property.
-For example the results of
+For example the result of

 ``` Objective-C
 -(BOOL) canItemBeDraggedAt:(NSIndexPath *)at inCollection:(UIView<I3Collection> *)collection;
 ```

-is used by the data source to determine whether a drag can start on particular item at a given index path in a given collection.
-Typically the implementation of assertion methods do not mutate the object, that is they should normally provide an interface by which the gesture coordinator can query how the collections should be handled without having to worry about side affects.
+is used by the coordinator to determine whether a drag can start on particular item at a given index path in a given collection.
+Typically the implementation of assertion methods do not mutate the state of the data source, that is they should normally provide an interface by which the gesture coordinator can query how the collections should be handled without having to worry about any side affects.

 Our data source also implements some methods for mutating the data, for example